trilinos/TrilinosWiki/Local-development-with-remote-pull,-test,-and-push.md

 ```

 NOTES:
+* This is only required when using the `nonblocking` mode of the `remote-pull-test-push.sh` script.
+For the `blocking` mode, one can just type the password getting to `<remote-machine>` once and everything will occur on the remote machine.
 * This allows you to SSH from `<local-machine>` to `<remote-machine>` and run commands on `<remote-machine>` invoked from `<local-machine>` without requiring a password.
 * This step needs to be performed for each new `<local-machine>` that will use `<remote-machine>` as a remote pull, test, and push machine.